jmichalicek/ecscmd/README.md

   or `taskdef-foo`, etc. however users need which will simplify and flatten configs.
 * Consider loading template vars at top of namespace - right now they have an ugly nested `taskDefinition.name.templateVars.VarName` for the full environment variable.
 Gross.
 Perhaps the in config nested ones can override a top level defaults.
 * Namespace environment vars used for template vars so no accidents happen?  `ECSCMD_DjangoSettingsModule`?
 If so, keep literal or do some automatic conversion from camel cased to upper snake case?
+* Clean up code for config and command line parsing
+* Pass properly typed data instead of map[string]interface{} created from Koanf around
+* Replace Cobra with something which allows for nil/unset values from the command line to better distinguish between "not specified" and "specified as the zero value" and provide more accurate generated help.